DeREVIEWtive/dereviewtive.github.io/lessons/rules.md

     <mo stretchy="false">)</mo>
 </math>

-In other words, we can “factor” a multiplicative constant out of a derivative if we need to.

-Next, let's move on to the “computation” formulas that will allow us to actually compute some derivatives.

-## Formulas
 ### Derivative of a Constant Function
 If <math><mi>f</mi><mo stretchy="false">(</mo><mi>x</mi><mo stretchy="false">)</mo><mo>=</mo><mi>c</mi></math> then <math><msup><mi>f</mi><mo>′</mo></msup><mo stretchy="false">(</mo><mi>x</mi><mo stretchy="false">)</mo><mo>=</mo><mn>0</mn></math>.The derivative of a constant is zero.
 ### Power Rule